fsantanna/dceu/README.md

 - Deferred statements (for finalization)
 - Exception handling
 - Dynamic collections (tuples, vectors, and dictionaries)
-- Hierarchical tuple templates (for data description with inheritance)
+- Hierarchical tuple templates (for data description)
 - Seamless integration with C (source-level compatibility)

 Ceu is in **experimental stage**.